Władysław IV Vasa: Tsar

 With the intensification of the Polish intervention in Russia, in 1609, the royal family moved to their residence in Vilnius, capital of the Grand Duchy of Lithuania, where he witnessed the fire of Vilnius, which required the royal family to evacuate from Vilnius Castle.
 Later that year, Władysław, aged 15, was elected as tsar by Russia's aristocracy council of Seven boyars, who overthrew tsar Vasily Shuysky during the Time of Troubles.

-His election was ruined by his father, Sigismund, who aimed to convert Russia's population from the Eastern Orthodox religion to Roman Catholicism.
-Sigismund refused to agree to the boyar's request to send prince Władysław to Moscow and his conversion to Orthodoxy.
+His election was ruined by his father, Sigismund III, who aimed to convert Russia's population from the Eastern Orthodox religion to Roman Catholicism.
+Sigismund refused to agree to the boyar's request to send Prince Władysław to Moscow and his conversion to Orthodoxy.
 Instead, Sigismund proposed that he should reign as a regent in Russia instead.
 This unrealistic proposal led to a resumption of hostilities.
-In 1611-12, silver and gold coins (kopecks) were prematurely stuck in the Russian mints in Moscow and Novgorod with Władysław's titulary Tsar and Grand Prince Vladislav Zigimontovych of all Russia.
+In 1611-1612, silver and gold coins (kopecks) were prematurely struck in the Russian mints in Moscow and Novgorod with Władysław's titulary Tsar and Grand Prince Vladislav Zigimontovych of all Russia.

-Władysław tried to regain the tsar's throne himself, organizing a campaign in 1616.
+Władysław tried to regain the tsar's throne himself, organising a campaign in 1616.
 Despite some military victories, he was unable to capture Moscow.
 The Commonwealth gained some disputed territories in the Truce of Deulino, but Władysław was never able to reign in Russia; the throne during this time was instead held by tsar Michael Romanov.
 He held on to the title, without any real power, until 1634.

-Likely, the failure of this campaign showed Władysław the limits of royal power in the Polish-Lithuanian Commonwealth, as major factors for the failure included the significant autonomy of the military commanders, which did not see Władysław as their superior, and lack of funds for the army, as the Commonwealth's parliament (sejm) refused to subsidize the war.
+Likely, the failure of this campaign showed Władysław the limits of royal power in the Polish-Lithuanian Commonwealth, as major factors for the failure included the significant autonomy of the military commanders, which did not see Władysław as their superior, and a lack of funds for the army, as the Commonwealth's parliament (sejm) refused to subsidize the war.